gohv/Brightness-Change-for-Lubuntu/README.md

 A very important thing is to set the file brightness to rw permissions, otherwise the app wont work,as the app does not access root privileges.

-At this point no exception are cought.
+At this point no exception are caught.
 App may be unstable.

 Dont use a setting lower than 50!